Niimphu/Niimphu/README.md

 🌕 My name is Yison, or sometimes known as Nimphu on the internet.

-🧑‍🎓 I studied software engineering at <a href="https://42wolfsburg.de/who-are-we/">42Wolfsburg</a> and Aerospace Engineering at [Brunel University London](https://www.brunel.ac.uk/).
+🧑‍🎓 I studied software engineering at [42 Wolfsburg](https://42wolfsburg.de/who-are-we/) and Aerospace Engineering at [Brunel University London](https://www.brunel.ac.uk/).

 🌱 I love learning!
 I am studying programming in C, C++ and GDScript (Godot's scripting language with a syntax similar to Python), as well as learning German while I studied in Germany.